ResearchCodingClub/EverythingWithEmacs/README.md

-# Everything with Emacs
+# 100% Emacs: How to Do Everything In Emacs

-A whistle-stop tour on how to do everything with Emacs
+A whistle-stop tour on how to do (almost) everything with Emacs.